cincuranet/blog/_posts/2014-07-03-233466-deleting-entity-in-entity-framework-only-by-key-without-fetching-it.md

 category: none
 layout: post
 ---
 I was showing today on my [Entity Framework][3] [course][4] some tips and one of them was how to delete entity when you only have a key without fetching it first.
 Kind of small optimization.
-And then my brain started to think whether I can do it completely dynamically – just having the type of entity and values of key properties.
+And then my brain started to think whether I can do it completely dynamically â€“ just having the type of entity and values of key properties.

 I "knew" I can do it.
-It was just a question of how deep I’ll have to dig.
-Surprisingly it’s not that bad.
+It was just a question of how deep I'll have to dig.
+Surprisingly it's not that bad.

 <!-- excerpt -->